atc0005/dnsc/README.md

 8.8.8.8           tacos    AAAA     no records found for query
 ```

-Here is the www.penzoil.com query example from earlier, but now also with the
+Here is the www.penzoil.com query example from earlier, but now with the
 `-ide` flag set:

 ```ShellSession